Medieval university: Antecedents

 The university is generally regarded as a formal institution that has its origin in the Medieval Christian setting in Europe.
 For hundreds of years prior to the establishment of universities, European higher education took place in Christian cathedral schools and monastic schools (scholae monasticae), where monks and nuns taught classes.
 Evidence of these immediate forerunners of the university at many places dates back to the 6th century AD.

 With the increasing growth and urbanization of European society during the 12th and 13th centuries, a demand grew for professional clergy within the Catholic Church.
 Following the Gregorian Reform's emphasis on canon law and the study of the sacraments, the Catholic bishops formed cathedral schools to train their clergy in canon law, and also in the more secular aspects of religious administration, including logic and disputation for use in preaching and theological discussion, and accounting to control the Church's finances more effectively.
 Pope Gregory VII was critical in promoting and regulating the concept of modern university, as his 1079 Papal decree ordered the regulated establishment of cathedral schools that transformed themselves into the first European universities.
 Learning became essential to advancing in the ecclesiastical hierarchy, and teachers also gained prestige.
 Demand quickly outstripped the capacity of cathedral schools, each of which was essentially run by one schoolmaster.
 In addition, tensions rose between the students of cathedral schools and burghers in smaller towns.
 As a result, cathedral schools migrated to large cities, like Bologna, Rome, and Paris.

-S. F. Alatas has noted some parallels between madrasahs and early European colleges and has inferred that the first universities in Europe were influenced by the madrasahs in Islamic Spain and the Emirate of Sicily.
+S. F. Alatas has noted some parallels between madrasas and early European colleges and has inferred that the first universities in Europe were influenced by the madrasas in Islamic Spain and the Emirate of Sicily.
 George Makdisi, Toby Huff and Norman Daniel, however, have questioned this, citing the lack of evidence for an actual transmission from the Islamic world to Christian Europe and highlighting the differences in the structure, methodologies, procedures, curricula and legal status of the "Islamic college" (madrasa) versus the European university.